cloudflare/cloudflare-docs/content/railgun/user-guide/load-balancer.md

 - Allows a firewall to analyze the unencrypted traffic for threats in the same way as it would without Railgun being used for the domain.
 - Allows a NAT device to handle web requests in the same way as it would without Railgun being used for the domain.

-If connectivity to the `rg-listener` cannot be established from the Cloudflare edge servers, Cloudflare will automatically fallback to sending the request directly to your origin (`1.1.1.1`) over HTTP 1.1.
+If connectivity to the `rg-listener` cannot be established from the Cloudflare edge servers, Cloudflare will automatically fall back to sending the request directly to your origin (`1.1.1.1`) over HTTP 1.1.
 Dynamic content compression will be disabled.

 ## Single origin, multiple web servers, multiple Railgun listeners